jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 This example shows how the `component.progress-bar `steps are dynamically updated when the list-item checkbox is selected.
 The `errorText` property and the `helperText` property are dynamically changed using an expression.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-dynamic.jigx).
 :::
 ::::